ttrine/filter_manager/README.md

     grunt serve
 ```

-3. Open a browser and navigate to (http://localhost:8000/hello.world.html).
+3. Open a Chrome browser and navigate to (http://localhost:8000/hello.world.html).
 The "Hello World" quickapp will be loaded into the html iframe.

-4. Now open 'src/app/hello.world.xml' and change 'Hello World' to 'World Hello' and save.
-The serve command will detect the file has change, rebuild it, push it up to 1010 and then refresh the browser ([LiveReload](http://livereload.com/) extension required).
+4. Turn on the livereload extension (located in the upper right hand corner of the chrome browser).

-**NOTE** We are still awaiting a fix to allow the iframe to login by possessing the session without needing user interaction.
-Currently it will log you in but come back and ask how you want to create the session.
+5. Now open 'src/app/hello.world.xml' and change 'Hello World' to 'World Hello' and save.
+The serve command will detect the file has change, rebuild it, push it up to 1010 and then refresh the browser ([LiveReload.com](https://chrome.google.com/webstore/search/livereload) extension required).

 ##Notes on TenDo